Westlake-AI/Markov-Lipschitz-Deep-Learning/README.md

 1. ML-Enc: Dimension reduction results -- embeddings in latent spaces
 * Swiss Roll and S-Curve

    A symbol √ or X represents a success or failure in unfolding the manifold.
-From the figure below, we can see that the ML-Enc not only succeeds but also best maintains the true aspect ratio.
+The methods in the upper-row ML-Enc succeed and by calculation, the ML-Enc best maintains the true aspect ratio.

 <p align="center">
   <img src='./figs/swiss roll.png' align="center">